gleitz/howdoi/README.md

-howdoi - a unix code search tool
+howdoi - a code search tool
 ========================

 Are you a hack programmer?
 Do you find yourself constantly Googling for how to do basic programing tasks?